milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 As described below, we may use non-essential cookies on certain pages of our website to support our enterprise marketing efforts and market our products and services to enterprise customers, for example on resources.github.com (collectively “Enterprise Marketing Pages”).

-We offer a page that makes all uses of cookies very transparent.
+For more information about cookies, see the list of cookies used by GitHub.
 How GitHub secures your information	We take all measures reasonably necessary to protect the confidentiality, integrity, and availability of your personal data on GitHub and to protect the resilience of our servers.
 Communication preferences	We communicate with you by email.
 You can control the way we contact you in your account settings, or by contacting us.
 Resolving complaints	In the unlikely event that we are unable to resolve a privacy concern quickly and thoroughly, we provide a path of dispute resolution.